run-serverless/playwright-chromium-lambda-layer/README.md

     runtime: nodejs22.x
 ```

-### Lambda Function Example
+### Example Lambda Function

-Here's a simple Lambda function that uses the Playwright layer to take a screenshot of a webpage:
+Here's how to use Playwright with Chromium in your Lambda function:

 ```javascript
 const playwright = require('playwright-core');